Tag: silver

 I use three clear trading methods with clear time frames.
 I feel that in each of the methods I have a small edge, and that is vital.
 The methods are:

-1. 30-year’s investing using detailed fundamental analysis of company figures.
-I’m primarily looking here at finding a company that is selling at half price or less and one that has been consistently excellent for many years (usually ten years).
+1. 30-year investing using detailed fundamental analysis of company figures.
+I’m primarily looking here at finding a company that is selling at half price or less and one that has been consistently excellent for many years (usually 10 years).
 The company, importantly, needs to be a company that will still be here, and profitable, in 30 years.
 The calculations took Nick and me over 9-months to develop.

 3. Intraday trading of any stock, commodity, index or FX that suits – my favourite is GBP/USD.
 Skilfully, managerially and emotionally intraday trades are the most difficult.
-Intraday is also immensely time-consuming and takes many years to become consistently profitable.
+Intra day is also immensely time-consuming and takes many years to become consistently profitable.

-Our medium term strategy holds good, for now
+• Our medium term strategy holds good, for now

 Snip20160401_2

-Current short trades in Gold, Silver and Copper.
+• Current short trades in Gold, Silver and Copper.

 We have open trades short with Gold, Silver and Copper.